Boavizta/boaviztapi/docs/docs/Explanations/manufacture_methodology.md

 ## Device impacts

-Device impacts is evaluated from the sum of the impacts of its components.
+Device impacts are evaluated from the sum of components impacts.
 Other treatments can be applied depending on the device.

 ## Resources